contriveitup/give-add-on-donate-to-access-content/README.txt

 = What if I am on a single post page and a category in that post is restricted.
 Would a user will still be able to view that post? =

-Yes, for now on the Category Archive page can be restricted.
-If a post is in that category a user can view that post without donation unless you restrict that entire post altogether.
+Yes, for now the Category Archive page can be restricted.
+If a post is in that category, a user can view that post without donation unless you restrict that entire post altogether.

 == Changelog ==
+= 2.0.0: Aug 10, 2020 =
+* Updated
+    - Optimized PHP code.
+    - Compatible with Give 2.7.5
+    - Removed the option to restrict the entire website.
+Not working in Sync with Give iFrame form.
+* Fixed
+    - Typos in plugin name and descriptions.
+    - Not recognizing donors after payment success.
+* Added
+    - Admin page to manage plugin settings.
+    - Introduced advance PHP Oops functionality like Interfaces, Abstract Classes and Traits.
+    - Composer support.
+    - Scripts & Styles compilation with Babel

+= 1.0.2: July 1, 2020 =
+* Tested: WordPress 5.4.x.

+= 1.0.1: December 20, 2017 =
+* Fixed: Fatal Error - Class not found.

-= 1.0: November 9, 2017 =
+= 1.0: November 8, 2017 =
 * Initial Release.
 JMJK!!

-= 1.0.1: December 20, 2017 =
-* Fixed: Fatal Error - Class not found.

-= 1.0.2: July 1, 2020 =
-* Tested: WordPress 5.4.x.